safari lodges Tanzania

 ..

-Slightly off-the-beaten-track Tarangire is an animal magnet during the dry season from Jun to Oct
+Slightly off-the-beaten-track the pristine wilderness of Tarangire becomes an animal magnet during the dry season from June to October.

 Tarangire’s rainy season during April to May